lcthomas/engl6000f25/course-calendar.md

 - BIG QUESTIONS in literary studies
     - Please bring to class one "big question" you have about the discipline(s)/your subfield(s), the profession more generally, and/or academia/higher ed in the United States

-## Week 4: Conference Presentations
+## Week 4: Current Graduate Student Panel and Conference Presentations
 ### Monday, September 15
 - Current graduate student panel: Teddy Leane, Allison Zhou,
+- Visit from EGSO
 - Applying to conferences, writing abstracts, attending and presenting at conferences, conference funding
 - Please send Lindsay your ranked list of journals for your journal review presentation by class